Road Signs Quiz

 FAQ:

-No. It is a focused road-sign recognition drill for the included MUTCD regulatory and warning signs.
-Use a state handbook for local rules, exam coverage, and legal driving preparation.
+No. It is a focused recognition drill for the included MUTCD regulatory and warning signs.
+Use your state driver handbook for exam scope, local rules, and legal driving preparation.

 Why did the question count change after I switched sets?

 Each sign pool has its own allowed counts.
-If a selected count is larger than the active pool supports, the quiz uses the nearest valid count for that set.
+If the selected count is larger than the active pool supports, the quiz uses a valid count for that set.

 What does the random seed do?

-The seed recreates the same sign order and answer choices for the same set and question count.
-It is useful for a shared drill or a like-for-like retake.
+The seed recreates the same prompt order and answer choices for the same set and question count.
+It is useful for a classroom drill, a shared practice run, or a like-for-like retake.

 Does a missed image mean the answer is lost?

 No. The attempt row still records your answer and the correct meaning.
-Treat the placeholder as a warning that the visual prompt should be reviewed again when the public diagram request works.
+Treat the placeholder as a warning that the visual prompt should be checked again when the public diagram request works.

 Glossary: